acrolinx/platform-api/term-api.md

 }
 ```

-(Note: there exists indeed a domain name "undefined domain" in the Core Platform default setup;
+(Note: there exists indeed a domain name `undefined domain` in the Core Platform default setup;
-that value doesn't indicate the absence of a value for domain.)
+that value doesn't indicate the absence of a value for the domain.)

 The response is a JSON object with the following attributes: